 Once your UScellular account moves to T-Mobile's system, we'll share additional information and support to help ensure the best experience.

-However, as UScellular is now part of T-Mobile, new Internet service is offered through T-Mobile.
+As UScellular is now part of T-Mobile, new internet service is offered through T-Mobile.

 • Yes.
 UScellular customers can now activate T-Mobile Internet services starting at $35 per month with AutoPay, plus taxes and fees, when you have an active UScellular voice line.